Planning your application

 Onsite elements of programmes usually involve practical work in the dance studio.
 You will need appropriate dance clothes, accessories and footwear throughout your studies.
 If the teaching of the RAD syllabus is part of the content of your programme, it may also be necessary for you to buy syllabus books/DVDs and/or props.

-The Induction and Intensive Study Period (ISP) for the Professional Dancers’ Postgraduate Teaching Certificate take place in the programme’s location, depending on where you study the programme.
-Your planning should, therefore, include travel and accommodation for both onsite events.
+The Intensive Study Period (ISP) for the Professional Dancers’ Graduate Teaching Diploma will take place in the programme’s location (London or Sydney), depending on where you study the programme.
+Your planning should, therefore, include travel and accommodation for the onsite events.

-The Certificate in Ballet Teaching Studies (CBTS) also requires students to attend a ten-day Intensive Study Period (ISP).
-The ISP is usually scheduled in July/August of the first year of study.
+The Certificate in Dance Teaching (Ballet) also requires students to attend a five-day Intensive Study Period (ISP).
+The ISP is usually scheduled in August/early September of the first year of study.
 The programme is offered in nine languages and in a number of countries across the world.
 Students will be allocated to a Teaching Centre, which may consist of more than one country.
 The RAD’s National Office of the main country in each Teaching Centre arranges the ISP and determines the location of the dance studio where the ISP takes place.
 You will need to arrange travel and accommodation in relation to the ISP and be prepared to travel to another country in order to participate in the ISP.

 Studying at RAD headquarters in London